 What I learned is it has to do with attention and resources that everybody deserves.
 It was advocating friends and a doting sister.
 It was wise doctors and advanced medicine and surgeons who knew what to do with their hands.
 It was underpaid and really loving nurses.
 It was magic healers and aromatic oils.
 It was people who came with spells and rituals.
 It was having a vision of the future and something to fight for, because I know this struggle isn't my own.
 It was a million prayers.
 It was a thousand hallelujahs and a million oms.
 It was a lot of anger, insane humor, a lot of attention, outrage.
 It was energy, love and joy.
 It was all these things.
 It was all these things.
 It was all these things in the water, in the world, in my body.

-Go beyond mindful meditation with these 8 audio exercises.
+Go beyond mindful meditation with these 8 audio Embodied Present Meditations.
 Written and led by TEPP co-director Philip Shepherd, these recordings are essential to your exploration of wholeness.